dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 <TabItem value="Create a .dbt directory">

   1. Clone your dbt project repository locally.
   2. Use the `mkdir` command followed by the name of the folder you want to create.
-Add the `~` prefix to to create a `.dbt` folder in the root of your filesystem:
+Add the `~` prefix to create a `.dbt` folder in the root of your filesystem:

      ```bash
      mkdir ~/.dbt